HanSolo9682/CounterCurate/README.md

 - `gpt4v_dalle.py`: bridges between GPT-4V and DALLE-3 by filtering and converting GPT's response to be ready to be fed into DALLE;
 - `gpt4v_updown_gen.py`: generates expanded prompts for GLIGEN;
 - `gligen_inference_count.py`: You can use this file to reproduce our data curation for Flickr30k-Counting;
-- `gligen_inference_up_down.py`: You can use this file to reproduce our data curation for Flickr30k-Position's up-down subset;
+- `gligen_inference_up_down.py`: You can use this file to reproduce our data curation for Flickr30k-Position's up-down subset.

 ## Benchmarking
 - `prep_count_benchmark.py`: creates our simple benchmark testing model's counting capabilities, saved to a file `vg_dict.json`;